robpomeroy/BrightOS/docs/Getting involved.md

 ## Progress/state of development

-The playbook converts a minimal Ubuntu 22.04 or AlmaLinux 9 installation into a simple, passwordless, Gnome-based desktop environment, with a few applications installed.
-It is ready for testing and feedback, but there is much work left to do, as can be seen from the TODO list below.
+The playbook converts a minimal Ubuntu Server 24.04 or AlmaLinux 10 installation into a simple, passwordless, Gnome-based desktop environment, with a few applications installed.
+It is ready for testing and feedback, but there is much work left to do.

 ## Introduction to orchestration

 You may be a developer, or Linux sysadmin, but new to orchestration.
 As an